 - Costs about US$30,000

-- Will be the size of your washing machine
+- Is about the size of your washing machine

 - And weigh half as much as your car!

-Other smaller tools will take as long but cost and weigh less.
-We need several of those to make the tips and some internal parts - and they'll be made at the same time.
+Other smaller tools also took as long but cost and weigh less.
+We needed several of those to make the tips and some internal parts - and they were made at the same time.

-Initially the factory can produce 8-10,000 units/week – but this can and will be increased if there is sufficient demand.
+Initially the factory can produce 8-10,000 units/week – but this can and is being increased to meet demand.

 (Please allow up to 4.5 Seconds)